• Skip to primary navigation

 Tkalčićeva Street

 A great way to finish your day exploring Zagreb is to head for Tkalčićeva Street in Upper Town.
-This long pedestrian street is lined with countless bars and restaurants, meaning you can start with drinks before moving on to dinner somewhere closeby.
-Two popular places to get drinks just off Tkalčićeva which both have a literary theme to their names are Tolkien’s House and Oliver Twist.
+This long pedestrian street is lined with countless bars and restaurants, meaning you can start with drinks before moving on to dinner somewhere nearby.
+Two popular places to get drinks just off Tkalčićeva, both of which have a literary theme to their names, are Tolkien’s House and Oliver Twist.

 Locals and tourists having a dinner at restaurants at Ivana Racica street in Zagreb, Croatia